Follow-Up Sessions for Craniosacral Therapy in New York City

 - Stay hydrated and notice how your body feels as it adapts.

-- Give your nervous system quiet time (reduced screens, earlier bedtime).
+- Give your nervous system quiet time — reduced screens and an earlier bedtime.

 Simple practices between visits